sherwin-leung/antifragile/README.md

 2. Press the pill shaped **Routine** button to expand the section
    * Enter a routine name
    * Click/tap on an exercise you want to append to your routine list.
 There are two by default, "Rest" and "Stretch", and you should see your newly added exercise as a button as well.
 In this example, you would also see "Shadowboxing"
-   * Fill in the two inputs labeled minutes and seconds. _Empty or non-numeric values will default to as 0_
+   * Fill in the two inputs labeled minutes and seconds. _Empty or non-numeric (e) values will default to as 0_
-   * Press **Save** and you should see your routine's name, the first exercise's name and duration, and a button to start and stop at the top portion of your screen
+   * Press **Save** and you should see your routine's name, the first exercise's name and duration, and buttons to start and stop at the top portion of your screen.
+If you have additional timer details enabled (in settings), you may see more information

-3. Control the timer with the **start** and **stop** buttons
+3. Control the timer with the **start/pause** and **stop** buttons

 ### Subsequent Uses

 * To add a new exercise, simply repeat step 1 above.
 The new exercise's button will be appended in the **Routine** section
 * To add a new routine, simply repeat step 2 above.
-This will overwrite the previous routine
+This will _**overwrite**_ the previous routine until the ability for multiple routines is implemented

 ## 💾 About Storage of Data